Pressure altimeter: Use in aircraft

+Pilots can perform preflight altimeter checks by setting the barometric scale to the current reported altimeter setting.
+The altimeter pointers should indicate the surveyed field elevation of the airport.
+Federal Aviation Administration requires that if the indication is off by more than 75 ft from the surveyed field elevation, the instrument should be recalibrated.

 Other modes of transport

 The altimeter is an instrument optional in off-road vehicles to aid in navigation.
 Some high-performance luxury cars that were never intended to leave paved roads, such as the Duesenberg in the 1930s, have also been equipped with altimeters.